noah-mclain/gen-text-ai/PREPROCESSING_IMPROVEMENTS.md

    - Improved memory efficiency for large datasets
    - **NEW**: Forced streaming mode to minimize RAM/VRAM usage
    - **NEW**: Split large datasets into smaller chunks to avoid OOM errors

+## Timeout Mechanisms

+1. **Thread-based Timeouts**

+   - Added timeout mechanisms using Python's threading to avoid indefinite hanging
+   - Implemented configurable timeout durations for each dataset
+   - Added automatic recovery when processing exceeds the timeout

+2. **Stall Detection**

+   - Added detection of stalled processing where no progress is being made
+   - Implemented warning messages when no progress is detected for a period
+   - Added rate tracking to estimate completion time

+3. **Dataset-Specific Timeouts**

+   - Added special handling for The Stack dataset which is known to be slow
+   - Implemented separate timeout configurations for different dataset types
+   - Added progress reporting based on processing rate (examples/second)

 ## VRAM Optimization